DonHulieo/lua-style-guide/README.md

 >
 > - `type` is the type of commit, as described above.
 > - `scope` is the scope of the commit, and is optional.
+>   - Where scope is the relative path to the file that the commit is affecting.
 > - `description` is a short description of the commit.
 >
-> If any changes introduce a breaking change, the commit should has it's type (and scope) suffixed with a `!` and the a footer with the breaking change.
+> If any changes introduce a breaking change, the commit should has its type (and scope) suffixed with a `!` and the a footer with the breaking change.
 >
 > ```txt
 > > ![CAUTION]